mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 ### Calculate Semantic Similarity of Sentences Using Hugging Face APIs

-Given a list of sentences we can calculate sentence embeddings for each sentence.
-Any new sentence and be matched by calculating its embedding and finding the closest cosine similarity match.
+Given a list of sentences we, can calculate sentence embeddings for each one.
+Any new sentence can be matched by calculating its embedding and finding the closest cosine similarity match.
 Contents of file **hf-sentence_similarities.py**:

 {caption: "Sentence Similarity"}